 Mexico is currently adopting biometric applications at an increasingly rapid rate.
 In August, for example, Santander Mexico rolled out Integrated Biometrics’ fingerprint scanners to register millions of customers.

-Screencheck, a leading biometric solution provider in the Middle East looks forward to a time when every country will be implementing unique identification cards.
+Screencheck, a leading biometric attendance system suppliers in Dubai looks forward to a time when every country will be implementing unique identification cards.
 You can order in bulk for your business and as individual projects for small scale business.